Agentic Software Issue Resolution with Large Language Models: A Survey: Techniques

 \textbf{B. Issue Reproduction}

 Automatically reproducing issues from issue descriptions enables timely localization and fixing, thereby improving development efficiency.
-Existing approaches have focused on narrow bug categories~\cite{nayrolles2015jcharming}, including Android issues~\cite{huang2024crashtranslator, feng2024prompting}, configuration-induced faults~\cite{fu2024missconf}, and crash-related bugs~\cite{zhao2019recdroid}, but these constitute only a small fraction of real-world defects.
+Existing approaches have focused on narrow bug categories including Android issues~\cite{huang2024crashtranslator} and configuration-induced faults~\cite{fu2024missconf}, but these constitute only a small fraction of real-world defects.

-Given the strong understanding and generation capabilities of LLMs, Libro~\cite{Libro} first proposes using LLMs to automatically generate reproduction tests, applying post-processing to select promising cases.
-AssertFlip~\cite{AssertFlip} adopts a similar prompting-based strategy but first generates tests that pass on the buggy version and then flips assertions to obtain failing reproduction tests.
+Given the strong understanding and generation capabilities of LLMs, some works use basic promptingt to generate reproduction test.
+For example, AssertFlip~\cite{AssertFlip} first generates tests that pass on the buggy version and then flips assertions to obtain failing reproduction tests.
 Building on basic prompting, several approaches introduce systematic multi-turn refinement.
-AEGIS~\cite{AEGIS} employs a finite-state-machine-based optimization module to orchestrate multi-turn interactions and script adjustments for controlled refinement.
-Issue2Test~\cite{issue2test} follows a related pipeline with three stages: issue understanding and context gathering, candidate test generation, and iterative improvement using compilation and runtime feedback.
+For example, AEGIS~\cite{AEGIS} employs a finite-state-machine-based optimization module to orchestrate multi-turn interactions and script adjustments for controlled refinement.
 Another line of work enhances LLM-based generation with repository inspection and rule-based reasoning.
-Otter~\cite{Otter} augments LLM outputs with rule-based analysis and a self-reflection planning stage to support test-driven development, while e-Otter~\cite{e-otter} extends this design by using execution feedback from scaffold-generated patches to further improve test quality.
-BRT Agent~\cite{BRT} expands Libro’s approach by enabling repository access and fine-tuning a specialized code-editing LLM to improve test relevance and correctness.
-Finally, BLAST~\cite{BLAST} integrates LLM reasoning with search-based software testing by using signals from Git history, static analysis, and SBST-generated tests to guide SBST toward more effective reproduction tests.
+Otter~\cite{Otter} augments LLM outputs with rule-based analysis and a self-reflection planning stage to support test-driven development.
+More recent methods further improve reproduction through graph-enhanced retrieval and execution feedback~\cite{fei2026echo, wang2026icore}, continuous learning for defective-code reproduction~\cite{lin2024llms}, dedicated training for issue reproduction~\cite{soni2026swe}, and extension to additional languages~\cite{ahmed2026reproduction}.